kogakure/website-11ty-stefanimhoff.de/src/posts/2015/motivational-video.md

 The film _[Why Do We Fall? – Motivational Video](https://youtu.be/mgmVOuLgFB0)_ by _Mateusz M_ is quite successful and was watched until now over **30 million** times.

-The one thing though, which I didn’t like was how the sources where quoted.
-Just a plain comma-separated list of people and music out of context, missing where the quote was from or who said it foremost.
-This post has the aim to fix this.
+The one thing, though, that I didn’t like was how the sources were quoted.
+A plain comma-separated list of people and music out of context, missing where the quote was from or who said it foremost.
+This post aims to fix this.

-Sometimes it was hard to find out in which interview exactly a quote was said.
-If you have more information, please contact me and I’ll update the sources.
+Every so often, it was hard to find out in which interview a quote was said.
+If you have further information, please contact me, and I’ll update the sources.

 ## Music

-Music is easy, as it was quoted quite good below the film on YouTube:
+Music is easy, as it was quoted good below the film on YouTube:

 1. (00:00) Corynorhinus – Hans Zimmer, James Newton Howard (Batman Begins)
 2. (01:07) Time – Hans Zimmer (Inception)